michaelzhiluo/starburst/README.md

 ## Running Real-World Experiments

 To run our real-world experiments, we [Chakra](https://github.com/michaelzhiluo/chakra/tree/fa4799bfc67ea983936b7c88864cbe35719eca0f) as a git submodule.
-Install it using the following command:
+If you cloned without installing the submodules, use the following command:
 ```
 git submodule update --init --recursive
 ```